ekatwood/token_mint/README.md

 Starting a liquidity pool on Raydium is easy, but you probably want about $5k worth of capital to have a smooth launch.

 Everything you need to start a cryptocurrency, and all you have to pay is the transaction fees, which are minimal on Solana.

+To contribute to this project, send SOL to: EAnhd395fYm16SgYvEGVhp1hhukVGb5oz7CwK6nBf4Mw